 We work with community organizations so they can vet individual’s stories and ensure that they are in need of support.
-Travelers are from low income families with a joint family income of $50,000 or less (for family of four) and generally fall into the following categories:
+Travelers are from low income families and generally fall into the following categories:

 there is a sudden health issue in the family and a low income family member cannot afford a trip to visit

 there is a milestone event coming up (birth of a child, wedding, funeral) and the low income family member cannot afford to attend

 These nominated low wage workers or their family members go up on our website with their narrative and pictures so people can read their stories, encouraging them to make donations to reunite low-income families.

 If you would like to help us with fundraising, please contact us at email@example.com

-Hello Vuelo is a volunteer run non-profit organization - donations go directly towards trips to reunite low income families.
+Hello Vuelo is a volunteer run 501(c)(3) - donations go directly towards trips to reunite low income families.
 We are a small group of people who believe low wages should not keep families apart and wanted to do something about it.

 Hello Vuelo collaborates with amazing partner groups organizing low income communities for fair economic and immigration policies to select Travelers whose trips we fund.
 These are a few of the incredible organizations we are working with:

 Make the Road New York builds the power of Latino and working class communities to achieve dignity and justice through organizing, policy innovation, transformative education, and survival services.
 Make the Road New York promotes equal rights and economic and political opportunity for immigrant New Yorkers through Community and Electoral Organizing, Leadership Development, Adult Education, Workforce, Youth Development, Legal and Support Services, and Strategic Policy Advocacy.